Category Ranking

 Aims: The benefits of exercise in patients with heart failure are well documented.
 However, to date, the association between exercise habits and prognosis is yet to be evaluated.
 In this study, we investigated the association between pre-hospital exercise habits and post-discharge prognosis in older adult patients with heart failure.

-Results: Of the 1,262 patients, 587 (46.5%) reported no regular exercise habits before hospitalisation.
-No significant differences were observed in the histories of heart failure hospitalisations or other comorbidities.
+Methods And Results: This post hoc analysis utilized data from the FRAGILE-HF study, which included 1262 patients aged ≥ 65 years who required hospitalization for heart failure decompensation.
+Exercise habits before hospitalization were assessed through a three-question physical activity assessment tool.
+The primary outcome was all-cause mortality.
+Of the 1262 patients, 587 (46.5%) reported no regular exercise habits before hospitalization.
+No significant differences were observed in the histories of heart failure hospitalizations or other comorbidities.
 However, patients in the exercise habit group consistently exhibited better physical function, such as greater grip strength, gait speed, and short physical performance battery scores, than those in the non-exercise habit group.
-In addition to physical function, patients with exercise habits exhibited significantly lower all-cause mortality than those without exercise habits (log-rank test, p=0.019).
-The adjusted Cox regression models suggested that pre-hospital exercise was associated with a lower mortality risk (hazard ratio, 0.75; 95% confidence interval, 0.58-0.98; p=0.035).
+In addition to physical function, patients with exercise habits exhibited significantly lower all-cause mortality than those without exercise habits (log-rank test, P = 0.019).
+The adjusted Cox regression models suggested that pre-hospital exercise was associated with a lower mortality risk (hazard ratio, 0.75; 95% confidence interval, 0.58-0.98; P = 0.035).

-Conclusion: Exercise habits before hospitalisation were significantly associated with better strength and physical function and lower post-discharge all-cause mortality in older adult patients with heart failure.
+Conclusion: Exercise habits before hospitalization were significantly associated with better strength and physical function and lower post-discharge all-cause mortality in older adult patients with heart failure.
 These findings highlight the importance of assessing exercise habits for risk stratification among this population.

 Download full-text PDF